-This section describes how you can create and manage your connectors.
+This page describes how to create and manage your connectors.

-As a reminder, connectors are the way users define the data sources to which the Masking Engine should connect.
+As a reminder, connectors are the way users define the data sources to which the Continuous Compliance Engine should connect.
 Connectors are grouped within environments.
 In order to navigate to the connectors screen, click on an environment and then click the Connector tab.